Subscribe to updates

 Devolved Highways Budget 2026-27: Capital Funding Allocation

-The meeting was also set to consider the allocation of £50,792 for the 2026-27 Devolved Highways Budget (DHB) programme in the Dulwich Neighbourhood.
-This budget allows for local priorities in highway renewal and maintenance, including footway and carriageway resurfacing, traffic calming measures, accessibility improvements, and the installation of cycle hangars.
-The DHB programme is part of the council's wider non-principal road investment programme.
-The report highlighted that the DHB programme aligns with the council's Fairer Greener Safer delivery plan and the Streets for People strategy, aiming to promote active travel and improve road safety.
-Potential health benefits include increased access to public spaces and improved mental wellbeing, as well as reduced air pollution through the promotion of cycling.
-The report listed proposed highway projects for Dulwich Village, such as wildflower verge projects, raised beds, and bench installations, and for Dulwich Wood, including speed reduction measures on Kingswood Drive, historic bus stop repairs, and cycle track improvements.
+The meeting was also scheduled to discuss the allocation of £50,792 from the Devolved Highways Budget (DHB) for the Dulwich Neighbourhood for 2026-27.
+The DHB programme allows for neighbourhood priorities in highway renewal and maintenance to be addressed, beyond the borough-wide programme.
+The report indicated that this funding could be used for a range of minor traffic and highway capital schemes, including footway and carriageway resurfacing, traffic calming measures, accessibility improvements, and the installation of cycle hangars.
+The DHB programme is presented as being aligned with the council's Fairer Greener Safer delivery plan and the Streets for People strategy, aiming to promote active travel and improve road safety.
+The report listed 14 applications for DHB funding, primarily focused on traffic calming, cycle track improvements, and general street enhancements across both Dulwich Village and Dulwich Wood wards.

 Attendees